-Joel Slutzky has served as a director since he co-founded the Company in 1969.
-Mr. Slutzky was the Chairman of the Board of Directors from 1969 to October 2004 and our Chief Executive Officer from 1975 to February 2002.
-Mr. Slutzky also served as the Chairman of the Board of the Iteris Subsidiary until December 2003 and served in various capacities for our other subsidiaries from time to time.
-Mr. Slutzky currently serves on the Board of Directors of Project Tomorrow, an organization focused on improving Kindergarten through 12th grade science education in Orange County, California and the Butterfly Connection, an organization that promotes creativity and critical thinking skills in K-12 education.
-As the co-founder of the Company with over 20 years of experience in the transportation industry and 40 years of experience with technology companies, Mr. Slutzky is uniquely qualified to provide insights into and guidance on the industry and growth and development of the Company.
+Joel Slutzky is a co-founder of the Company and has served as a director since its incorporation and as the Chairman of the Board of Directors until October 2004.
+Prior to 2004, Mr. Slutzky served in various capacities for us and our subsidiaries, most recently as our Chief Executive Officer and as the Chairman of the Board of the Iteris Subsiary.
+Mr. Slutzky currently serves on the board of directors of Project Tomorrow, an organization focused on improving Kindergarten through 12th grade science education in Orange County, California and the Butterfly Connection, an organization that promotes creativity and critical thinking skills in K-12 education.
+As the co-founder of the Company with over 40 years of experience with technology companies, Mr. Slutzky is uniquely qualified to provide insights into and guidance on the industry and growth and development of the Company.

-Thomas L. Thomas has served as a director since May 1999.
-From September of 2009 to present Mr. Thomas has served as Executive Chairman of International Decision Systems, a provider of software and solutions for the equipment finance market.
-From February 2004 to July 2008, Mr. Thomas served as the President and Chief Operating Officer of Global Exchange Services ("GXS"), a provider of business-to-business EDI and supply chain management solutions.
-Mr. Thomas retired from GXS in July 2008, and currently has his own management consulting business, T2 Partners, and also serves as Executive Chairman of International Decision Systems.
-Prior to his service with GXS, Mr. Thomas was the Chairman of the Board, President and Chief Executive Officer of HAHT Commerce, a provider of software applications that enable companies to use the Internet to conduct business, from February 2000 until February 2004 when HAHT Commerce was sold to GXS.
-Mr. Thomas also served as the President and Chief Executive Officer of Ajuba Solutions, a provider of B2B integration solution software, from February 2000 until its sale to Interwoven in October 2000, and as the President, Chief Executive Officer and Chairman of the Board of Vantive Corporation, a customer relationship management software vendor, from April 1999 until its acquisition by Peoplesoft in January 2000.
-From 1981 to 1999, Mr. Thomas served in various senior and executive positions at 3Com Corporation, Dell Computer Corporation, Kraft General Foods and Sara Lee Corporation.
-Mr. Thomas also serves on the board of directors, and as the chairman of the compensation committee, of infoGroup, Inc. (NASDAQ: IUSA).
-He also serves on the board of directors and the compensation committee and the audit committee of Front Range Solutions, a developer of service management and IT asset management software for mid-sized and distributed enterprises.
-Mr. Thomas offers to the Board of Directors valuable business, leadership and strategic insights obtained through his service in a variety of in
+Thomas L. Thomas has served as the Executive Chairman of International Decision Systems, a provider of software and solutions for the equipment finance market, since September of 2009.
+He also owns a management consulting business, T2 Partners.
+From 2004 until his retirement in July 2008, Mr. Thomas was as the President and Chief Operating Officer of Global Exchange Services, a provider of business-to-business EDI and supply chain management solutions.
+Prior to that, Mr. Thomas served as the President and CEO at several technology companies, including HAHT Commerce, Ajuba Solutions, and Vantive Corporation, and served in various senior and executive positions at 3Com Corporation, Dell Computer Corporation, Kraft General Foods and Sara Lee Corporation.
+Mr. Thomas currently serves on the board of directors, and as the chairman of the compensation committee, of infoGroup, Inc. He also serves on the board of directors and the compensation committee and the audit committee of Front Range Solutions, a developer of service management and IT asset management software for mid-sized and distributed enterprises.
+Mr. Thomas has served as a director of Iteris since 1999 and offers to the Board of Directors valuable business, leadership and strategic insights obtained through his service in a variety of industries, including a number of technology companies, and his experience in working with companies through several stages of their development.